-Students will take on roles from three content areas:
+Students will explore four content areas:

-- Building Boats: Students will build a motor boat prototype that will contribute to the rescue efforts of the people who were affected by the natural disaster.
+- Building Boats: Students will build a motorboat prototype that will contribute to the rescue efforts of the people who were affected by the natural disaster.

 - Constructing Catapults: Students will develop creative ideas and methods to transport medical supplies from one location to another, without having power and vehicles.

 Students will head off-campus for hands-on learning through interactive exhibits, labs, and workshops that will put their STEM skills to the test and allow them to experience their host city.
 Actual sites vary by location but will either be a local museum or science center.

 Each NYLF Pathways to STEM Alumni location has a residential and day option.